wlsf82/faker-experiments/README.md

 _**Observations:**_

 * _The tests are written using ES2015_
+* _For better maintenance, this project uses the Page Objects design pattern_
 * _Want to contribute?
 Fork this project, create your pull requests with other test samples using faker.js, and I'll appreciate reviewing then for approval_

 ___